We've changed the way you complete courses

 In module 6 we cast a look back to the 1990’s, when the Steno-2 trial first investigated the benefits of intensive treatment to target a range of cardiovascular risk factors in type 2 diabetes.
 Looking back over more than two decades of follow-up, Steno-2’s message is clear: even without the novel treatments available to us today, multifactorial intervention at an early stage works.

-Once enrolled on a course you can access the content in any order you wish, simply browse the course using the ‘CONTENT AND YOUR PROGRESS’ section on this page.
+Once enrolled on a course, you can access the content in any order you wish.
+Having started a module, you can browse the contents using the ‘CONTENT AND YOUR PROGRESS’ table on the left side of the page.
+In order to complete the module you need to click the Complete button displayed at the bottom of each topic page.